 To understand these parables we need look at the beginning and ending to determine the original audience, and work out how they would identify with the characters in the story.
 Then we need to look for the unexpected turn to the story, and see how the listener gets caught out.
 These parables are not allegories, so there is not a deep spiritual significance in each detail.
 They make one main point, and demand a response from the listener.
 The temptation is to identify ourselves with the good character and use them to congratulate ourselves, rather than allowing them to challenge our attitudes.

 These were mostly taught to the disciples, either to illustrate what Jesus was teaching them at the time, or to make a point on their own.
-Jesus used these to teach on prayer (the persistent widow & unrighteous judge - Lk 18:2-5), to teach on riches (the rich fool - Lk 12:16-21), or on the final judgement (the faithful steward - Lk 12:42-48).
+Jesus used these for a number of different reasons.
+One was to teach on prayer, like the parable of the persistent widow and unrighteous judge (Lk 18:2-5).
+Another was to teach on riches, like the parable of the rich fool (Lk 12:16-21), or on the final judgement, like the parable of the faithful steward (Lk 12:42-48).
 For us, these parables are not normally too difficult to understand.

-There is a longer and more detailed article on How to Understand the Parables in the NT Studies section.
+There is a longer and more detailed article on How to Understand the Parables.